minikatty/Lq_JSLMP/README.md

 #  Intro
- There are three files in the project, file provides the , file provides the , and file provides the .
+ There are four files in the project:
+ * **codes** file  provides three algorithms impimplementation of impulsive disturbance suppresion in both speech and record music datasets;
+ * **datasets** file provides the original speech and music used in our experiments, and the raw noise/disturbance data extracted in laboratory;
+ * **results** file is a collection of the proceesed speech and music, .wav format;
+ * **synthetic_data** file provides the simulated numerical experiment data, codes and some results.

  In the experimental formulas, the regularization parameter $\lambda_1$ and $\lambda_2$ correspond to $a$ and $b$ in the code.